Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

     Name:
         'Login_User'
     Description:
-        Inserts a tuple of new user data into the User_Account table.
+        The Login_User access method should verify that the user's login credentials exist in the User_Account table and, if they do, will direct the user to the game page.
     Parameters:
+        Username, Password
-        Username (UNIQUE, PK), Password, First_Name, Last_Name, and Email (UNIQUE) return values:
+    return values:
         None.
     List of tests for verifying each access method:
         Use case name:
-            'Login' page verifies user login information via User_Account table
+            Login page verifies user login credentials via a query to the User_Account table.
         Description:
-            Verify that a user providing valid login details is given access to the application.
+            Verify that a user providing valid login credentials is given access to the rest of the application.
         Pre-conditions:
-            The user must be registered (i.e., via 'Create Account'), and must furnish valid login credentials.
+            The user must be registered via the 'Create Account' page, and must furnish valid login credentials.
         Test steps:
             1. Navigate to the Login page
             2. Provide valid user name